KaiWong05452/IMU-game-using-Arduino-RP2040-Connect/README.md

 ![image](https://github.com/KaiWong05452/IMU-game-using-Arduino-RP2040-Connect/blob/master/Design.png)

 #IMU algorithm
-The solution from aster94 to convert IMU data to euler angles using Mahony algorithm, refer to https://github.com/aster94/SensorFusion
+The solution from aster94 to convert IMU data to Euler angles using the Mahony algorithm, refer to https://github.com/aster94/SensorFusion

 ##Voice recognition
-voice recogintion used the RealtimeSTT from KoljaB, refer to https://github.com/KoljaB/RealtimeSTT
+voice recognition used the RealtimeSTT from KoljaB, refer to https://github.com/KoljaB/RealtimeSTT

-##Unity assests
+##Unity assets
-The assests used in unity are totally free and those can be found in the unity assest store.
+The assets used in unity are free and those can be found in the unity asset store.